Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

 Benefits of Witch Hazel Extract

 These days, witch hazel extract is almost always used externally because what’s sold is a weak steam distillation of the twigs preserved with isopropyl alcohol.
-It’s not meant for consumption, it’s meant for use as a topical disinfectant and anti-inflammatory.
+It’s not meant for consumption but for use as a topical disinfectant and anti-inflammatory.

-Most often you’ll see it recommended as an acne treatment, cleaning wounds, or as a cooling anti-inflammatory pad for treating hemorrhoids.
+Most often, you’ll see it recommended as an acne treatment, for cleaning wounds, or as a cooling anti-inflammatory pad for treating hemorrhoids.

 “Native Americans have long used the twigs and bark of witch hazel as a medicinal herb, both internally and topically, for a wide variety of ailments.
 The tea is taken to remedy sore throats, diarrhea, intestinal bleeding, colds, coughs, bruising, and to prevent postpartum hemorrhaging.